 Deep cleaning test

-The last test I did is a deep cleaning test where I rub 50 grams of fine coffee grounds on medium-pile carpet to see how well a vacuum does at picking up embedded dirt.
+The last test I did is a deep cleaning test where I rubbed 100 grams of sand on medium-pile carpet to see how well a vacuum does at picking up embedded dirt.

 The Pure One S12 really shines when cleaning floors.
 It doesn’t matter if it’s hardwood or carpet – it gets the job done!